Home page Site search Site

 - Why do so many missionaries leave when the nationals take over the work?

 work effectively in the shadow of the former leader.
-Sometimes it seems wiser for the outgoing
+Thereforfe, it sometimes seems wise for the

 - Is the Church of the Nazarene really an international church or is it an American one